approvals/ApprovalTests.cpp/doc/mdsource/Features.source.md

 #### Custom Anything

 If you have something more unique, you can write a function that will match if the test case name and the source file names should be considered equal.

+For example, let's say you want a special tag `IgnoreThis` to indicate a that a TestCaseName should be ignored, when determining the names of output files.

+So:

+snippet: googletest_customize_test

+Would produce an output file beginning with:

+snippet: googletest_customize_test_name

+You could achieve this by registering a function pointer like this:

+Or by using a lambda like this:

 snippet: googletest_customize_lambda